 Opioids (eg, codeine, hydrocodone, oxycodone) should be used judiciously for relief of symptoms (eg, severe coughing paroxysms, pain) insofar as these drugs may suppress a productive cough, impair mental status, and cause constipation.

 In patients with very severe disease, exercise is unwarranted and activities of daily living are arranged to minimize energy expenditure.
 For example, patients may arrange to live on one floor of the house, have several small meals rather than fewer large meals, and avoid wearing shoes that must be tied.
-End-of-life care should be discussed, including whether to pursue mechanical ventilation, the use of palliative sedation, and appointment of a surrogate medical decision-maker in the event of the patient’s incapacitation.
+End-of-life care The Dying Patient Dying patients can have needs that differ from those of other patients.
+So that their needs can be met, dying patients must first be identified.
+Before death, patients tend to follow 1 of 3... read more should be discussed, including whether to pursue mechanical ventilation, the use of palliative sedation, and appointment of a surrogate medical decision-maker in the event of the patient’s incapacitation.

 Most patients with exacerbation of chronic obstructive pulmonary disease (COPD) require oxygen supplementation during an exacerbation.